-13.47 Agencies have incidental powers and functions to complement those expressly conferred on the agency.
+- 13.71 Agencies have incidental powers and functions to complement those expressly conferred on the agency.
 These incidental powers and functions enable an agency to carry on its business and administer the affairs of government.
 Examples are the corporate functions of an agency, such as its human resources, public relations and property management activities.
-Other incidental activities of government agencies include administering FOI requests and complying with the Public Governance, Performance and Accountability Act 2013 (PGPA Act).

-13.48 It is not necessary to publish in an IPS entry these incidental functions and related powers that are common to all agencies.
-An exception would apply where the function is a core or designated function of a particular agency - for example, if the agency is established to provide training to other agencies, to administer the FOI Act or to manage Commonwealth property.

-13.49 An agency can include additional information in its IPS entry (s 8(4)), and it is therefore open to an agency to include information about functions and powers that are incidental, implied or not enumerated.
+Other incidental activities of government agencies include administering FOI requests and complying with the Public Governance, Performance and Accountability Act 2013 (PGPA Act). - 13.72 It is not necessary for an IPS entry to include these incidental functions and related powers that are common to all agencies.
+An exception would apply where the function is a core or designated function of a particular agency for example, if the agency is established to provide training to other agencies, to administer the FOI Act or to manage Australian Government property. - 13.73 An agency can include additional information in its IPS entry (s 8(4)), and it is therefore open to an agency to include information about functions and powers that are incidental, implied or not enumerated.
 This should be considered where the function is a distinct agency activity or the agency exercises a significant power.
-An example is the work an agency undertakes, or the powers it exercises to ensure compliance with its directions or program conditions.
+An example is the work an agency undertakes, or the powers it exercises, to ensure compliance with its directions or program conditions.